FriendsOfSymfony/FOSRestBundle/Resources/doc/2-the-view-layer.md

 which is only enabled for ``html`` by default (see below).

-There are several more methods on the ``View`` class, here is a list of all the important ones for configurating the view:
+There are several more methods on the ``View`` class, here is a list of all the important ones for configuring the view:

 * ``setData($data)`` - Set the object graph or list of objects to serialize.
 * ``setHeader($name, $value)`` - Set a header to put on the HTTP response.